 Recovery actions have been undertaken over the past three decades, but delisting cannot occur until all populations that historically existed have been restored with a probability of persistence that is consistent with Recovery Plan objectives.
 The Northwest Fisheries Science Center (NMFS 2016) reported generally minor changes in abundance, productivity, diversity, and spatial structure of Cowlitz River Chinook Salmon populations.
 Natural-origin abundance remains low and hatchery supplementation still provides an overwhelming contribution to escapement.
-With access to historical spawning grounds requiring direct handling/transport and generally low downstream juvenile passage efficiencies, Cowlitz River spring Chinook Salmon populations are not currently self-sustaining.
-Under the 2011 FHMP update (Tacoma Power 2011), all natural-origin returns plus hatchery-origin returns in excess of broodstock requirements (minus those used to supplement populations outside of the Cowlitz Basin), up to a combined total of 8,000 salmon, were to be released upstream of Cowlitz Falls Dam.
+With access to historical spawning grounds requiring direct handling and transportation and historically low downstream juvenile passage efficiencies, Cowlitz River spring Chinook Salmon populations are not currently self-sustaining.
+Under the 2011 FHMP update (Tacoma Power 2011), all natural-origin returns plus hatchery-origin returns in excess of broodstock requirements (minus those used to supplement populations outside of the Cowlitz Basin) were to be released upstream of Cowlitz Falls Dam, with a goal of at least 8,000 adults released into the Upper Cowlitz Subbasin.